M3wP/Monopoly/C64/readme.md

 * Fix order of buttons on trdsel0 dialog - f, b, select, repay, accept, dismiss, money
 * Buzz for more of the failures (gaol, auction, management).
 Must do.
-* Backup/retrieve menu button selection going to/returning from dialogs when the menu hasn't changed?
-Would be nice...
-* Could now instead of copy name on elimin and gameover dialogs, just refer.
 * Statistics/Overview from trade approval, must pay.
 They should work now.

 * Should be able to do beta release state after above

+* Could now instead of copy name on elimin and gameover dialogs, just refer.
+* Backup/retrieve menu button selection going to/returning from dialogs when the menu hasn't changed?
+Would be nice...

 * Implement autosell?
 Complicated.
 * Allow players to input name?
+* Trim down key scan routine.
+* Get exmomiser working.
 * Change "all" dirty to be just board dirty and req. individual flags?
 * Back-fit GoatTracker driver changes from version 2.74.
 * Player sprites on overview dialog.
 Would look pretty.
 IRQ is a mess.
+* Add CPU player?
+Should have enough memory if no longer need Kernal.
+  Will be rather difficult to do properly.
+* Put code into separate files as indicated.
 * Is rent3 SFX still a little lame?
 Does it matter?
 Are the sounds okay on Android (where the emulation is terrible)?
 * Properly divide game and rule routines.
-How?
-* Put code into separate files as indicated
+Finished yet?
-* Fix ZPage variable use, in particular active player pointer and IRQ
+* Fix ZPage variable use, in particular active player pointer and IRQ.
-* Fix IRQ handler -- its gotten hacked to death
+* Fix IRQ handler -- its gotten hacked to death.
 * Screen double buffering?
 Is it required if the dirty/update code is optimised?
 Would be difficult - quite a bit of rework.
 * Optimise, optimise, optimise (eg. BIT instead of LDA, AND/ORA trains).